Why every leader should understand how to build intrinsic motivation

 Talogy intrinsic motivation range graphic

 At the lower end of motivational quality are various levels of controlled motivation, where people feel they must perform an activity or deliver a goal because of extrinsic factors.
-They could feel compelled to comply because of tangible rewards on offer, such as pay and incentives, or threats or punishments.
+They could feel compelled to comply because of tangible rewards being offered, such as pay and incentives, or threats or punishments.
 It might also be partially internalised, where employees feel pressure to achieve goals because they want to gain approval or avoid disapproval from their leader or colleagues.

 Why should leaders care about intrinsic motivation?